r7avi/Google-Maps-Data-Scrapper/README.md

 - [How to Use](#how-to-use)

 ## Prerequisite

 - This code requires a python version below 3.10
 - Any version of python beyond 3.10 may cause issues and may not work properly

+## Modules

+- `scraper.py`: Contains functions to interact with Google Maps through a browser session, scroll through listings, and extract listing details.
+- `utils.py`: Includes utility functions for reading search terms, saving data to Excel, merging Excel files, adjusting column widths in Excel, and parsing coordinates from URLs.
+- `run.py`: Orchestrates the scraping process using functions from other modules, handles user inputs, and manages the overall flow of the application.

 ## Key Features

-- Data Scraping: The script scrapes data from Google Maps listings, extracting valuable information about businesses, such as their name, address, phone number, reviews, type, website, plus code, latitude and longitude.
+- **Interactive Search**: Users can choose to input search terms manually or use predefined terms from a `Query.txt` file.
+- **Data Extraction**: Extracts detailed information about each listing, including links, names, types, plus codes, ratings, addresses, websites, phone numbers, and review counts.
+- **Data Normalization & Cleansing**: Ensures all data lists are of the same length before saving & It cleanses and organizes the scraped data, removing redundant or unnecessary columns.
+- **Coordinate Parsing**: Extracts latitude and longitude from Google Maps links.

-- Review Analysis: It extracts review counts and average ratings, providing insights into businesses' online reputation.
+- **Review Analysis**: It extracts review counts and average ratings, providing insights into businesses' online reputation.

-- Business Type Detection: The script identifies whether a business offers in-store shopping, in-store pickup, or delivery services.
+- **Business Type Detection**: The script identifies whether a business offers in-store shopping, in-store pickup, or delivery services.

-- Operating Hours: It extracts information about the business's operating hours.

-- Introduction Extraction: The script also scrapes introductory information about the businesses when available.

-- Data Cleansing: It cleanses and organizes the scraped data, removing redundant or unnecessary columns.

-- CSV Export: The cleaned data is exported to a CSV file for further analysis or integration with other tools.
+- **Excel Integration**: Saves individual search results into Excel files and can merge multiple results into a single file with adjusted column widths for better readability.

 ## Installation